The Bianconeri were creative in attack but were not able to make their chances count as they fall four points off AC Milan at the top of the table

 In the dying moments of the match, Genoa had a penalty claimed waved away by the referee, as Marco Rossi fell to the ground after a sliding tackle from Pirlo.
 The replay showed that there was some contact, but the match official ignored the protests.

-The draw leaves Juventus in further trouble, as they are now four points shy of leaders AC Milan, while Lazio could get just within touching distance of the Bianconeri if they beat Bologna in Sunday's late match.
+The draw leaves Juventus in further trouble, as it is now four points shy of leader AC Milan, while Lazio could get just within touching distance of the Bianconeri if it beats Bologna in Sunday's late match.